TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 I feared the migration of compiler passes the most, but ChatGPT showed me [one more method: `afterResolving()`](https://github.com/illuminate/container/blob/7ebfc9acfd5d5c7dda1ff5975927c6569651857f/Container.php#L1184-L1202).
 With these 2 methods replacing compiler passed was easy.

-*Fun fact: these 2 methods are not documented in official Laravel documentation.*
+*Fun fact: I didn't find these 2 methods in official Laravel documentation.*

 <br>